apurva5297/CONFUSION/README.md

 # CONFUSION
-COURSERA : Front-End Web Development with React
+COURSERA : Front-End Web Development with React(The Hong Kong University of Science and Technology)

 Its a Single Page Web Application based on a Restraurant named CONFUSION.
 It uses all the basic concepts and libraries involved with REACT Js and Redux.
 - Be able to implement single page applications in React